technogix-terraform/module-aws-repository/README.rst

-        module                  = the project module to which the repository belongs to be used in naming and tags email                   = the email of the person responsible for the repository maintainance environment             = the type of environment to which the repository contributes (prod, preprod, staging, sandbox, ...) to be used in naming and tags git_version             = the version of the deployment that uses the module account                 = AWS account to allow access to root by default service_principal       = Technical IAM account used for automation that shall be able to access the repository rights                  = [ Repository access rights to add to repositories and key policies
+        module                  = the project module to which the repository belongs to be used in naming and tags email                   = the email of the person responsible for the repository maintainance environment             = the type of environment to which the repository contributes (prod, preprod, staging, sandbox, ...) to be used in naming and tags git_version             = the version of the deployment that uses the module to be used as tag account                 = AWS account to allow access to root by default service_principal       = Technical IAM account used for automation that shall be able to access the repository rights                  = [ Repository access rights to add to repositories and key policies